devesht21/NER-Model-for-Medical-Terms/README.md

 # Custom NER Model for Medical Terms

-This Project is a sophisticated Named Entity Recognition (NER) system using SpaCy, a powerful natural language processing (NLP) library in Python.
-The project aimed to automatically identify and classify named entities in the medical languages such as medicines, diseases, etc.
+This project is a web application that leverages NLP (Natural Language Processing) to identify and extract medical entities from a given text.
+It uses Named Entity Recognition (NER) to automatically identify and classify named entities in medical languages such as medicines, diseases, etc.

 ## Screenshots